Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/data-model.md

 In Amplitude Experiment, a deployment serves a group of flags or experiments for use in an application.
 Deployments have an associated randomly generated **deployment key** (also known as an API key) which Experiment uses to identify the deployment and authorize requests to the evaluation servers.

 !!!info "Client vs Server Deployments"
     Deployments are either client or server deployments.
-Only server deployments can use access flag configs for [local evaluation](./evaluation/local-evaluation.md), and shouldn't be shared to made public in any way.
+Only server deployments can access flag configs for [local evaluation](./evaluation/local-evaluation.md), and shouldn't be shared to made public in any way.

 Deployments live within Amplitude Analytics projects, and a project can have multiple deployments.
 Add deployments to [Flags and Experiments](../guides/getting-started/create-a-flag.md#add-a-deployment) in the same project.
 When Experiment's evaluation servers receive a request to fetch variants for a user, Experiment uses the deployment key to look up all associated flags and experiments for evaluation.